Formica rufa: Bee paralysis virus

-In 2008, the chronic bee paralysis virus was reported for the first time in this and another species of ants, Camponotus vagus.
+In 2008, the chronic bee paralysis virus was reported for the first time in F. rufa and another species of ants, Camponotus vagus.
 CBPV affects bees, ants, and mites.

 Use for making yoghurt

-Red wood ants have been used in Bulgaria and Turkey to make yoghurt; a few ants are added to warm milk and left to ferment.
+Red wood ants have been used in Bulgaria and Turkey to make yoghurt: a few ants are added to warm milk and left to ferment.
 Modern studies suggest that the ants' formic acid acidulates the milk, enabling microbes from the ants' microbes to thrive, and ant or bacterial enzymes break down milk proteins to produce a yoghurt.